-This post is so long overdue.
+This post about food in India is so long overdue.
 I love food.
 And not in a normal moderate ‘oh yeah, I like food’ way.
 I’m obsessed.
 I love eating, cooking, researching the history of food, and seeking out new things to try.
 There’s not much I actively dislike- celery/ celeriac, liver, and whole cooked fish (raw fish is FINE though, weirdly) are pretty much it.
 Everything else is consumed with joyous abandon until I eat so much I can’t move.

 Indian food has been a revelation to me, at has been so much more than I thought it was.
 Every region has its own distinct food culture.
 In New Zealand, what we think is Indian food is pretty much just Punjabi.
 Nothing wrong with that because I LOVE Punjabi food, but there is just so much more to offer!
 This post will take you through a few favourites of mine.